kirtymeena/portfolio/README.md

 # My portfolio website

-This is my portfolio website which contains my projects, about me and my experince.
+This is my portfolio website which contains my projects, about me and my experience.